kessris/Gridy/MILESTONES.md

 * Added more detailed documentation for our grammar and inputted variables
 * We created a concrete design for how the language will be written (Java style)
 * Added diagrams in the documentation to enhance language comprehension
+* Modified few parameter and method names to be more intuitive